Ladder Leagues

 The result: every division stays competitive, and there's always something to play for — whether you're chasing a promotion or fighting to hold your spot.

-If you've ever run king-of-the-court with a clipboard, ladder leagues are the same idea — winners move up, losers move down — but with real multi-division structure, Elo ratings instead of streak counting, and no paperwork.
+If you've ever run king-of-the-court with a clipboard, ladder leagues are the same idea — winners move up, losers move down — but with real multi-division structure, Elo ratings instead of streak counting, and no manual tracking.

 Start here